-When the taps are placed in this mode the system automatically defines:
+When the tap is placed in this mode the system automatically defines:

-Network Ports
+- Ports 1-2 Network Ports

-Entity A inline appliance ports
+- Ports 3-4 Entity A inline appliance ports

-Entity B inline appliance ports
+- Ports 5-6 Entity B inline appliance ports

-Entity C inline appliance ports
+- Ports 7-8 Entity C inline appliance ports

-Entity D inline appliance ports
+- Ports 9-10 Entity D inline appliance ports

-Any previously configured database associated with ports 1 through 40 will be deleted when this mode is applied.
-Entity inline appliance ports or entities may be removed as desired.
+Any previously configured database associated with ports 1 through 12 will be deleted when this mode is applied.
+Entity inline appliance ports or entities may be removed.
 Any entity inline appliance ports that are removed may be used as packet broker ports.
-The network ports are paired, 1-2, 3-4, 5-6, and 7-8 and are typically connected to network devices such as a server or router.
+The network ports are typically connected to network devices such as a server or router.
 The network traffic is chained through entities A, B, C and D and load balanced to each entity inline appliance ports.
 Heartbeat packets are transmitted bidirectionally from the entity inline appliance ports on the tap through the IPSs or tools to monitor the health of the devices.